CONTENT MATTER EXPERTS

 Andrew Gainey, PharmD, BCIDP, AAHIVP

-Pediatric Infectious Disease Clinical Pharmacist Specialist / Clinical Assistant Professor
+Pediatric Infectious Disease Clinical Pharmacist Specialist / Assistant Clinical Professor

 Prisma Health Children’s Hospital – Midlands / University of South Carolina, College of Pharmacy